 What happens after a nurse if charged with DUI?
 Although a DUI arrest is serious for anyone, nurses have special concerns after an arrest.
 For nurses, what happens outside the courtroom is almost as important as what happens inside the courtroom.

-Your first priority is to hire the best DUI defense attorney for your case.
+Your first priority is to hire the best DUI defense attorney that can effectively represent you in court and before the Bureau of Administrative Review.
 You want to obtain the best possible result at the DHSMV hearing on the administrative suspension and in the criminal case in front of the judge.

 Because DUI is an offense that involves an allegation of drug or alcohol abuse, a nurse may be required to submit to evaluation and enrollment in the Impaired Nurses Program (IPN) which typically requires a five-year contract.
 In the most extreme cases, you might be subjected to an emergency suspension order (ESO) until the licensure case is complete.

 The attorneys at Sammis Law Firm are also familiar with the requirements of the Intervention Project for Nurses (IPN).
 We can help you determine the best ways to avoid time consuming and expensive requirements that might occur if you do not avoid a DUI conviction.

 Our attorneys can also help you decide when it might be in your best interest to self-report the arrest to IPN and start counseling immediately so that the overall sanctions are less severe.

 Attorneys for Nurses Arrested for DUI in Tampa, FL